 It is usually not a good idea to quit your job within the first six months unless your organization is engaged in something that is illegal or totally unethical.
 Attempt to work things out with your supervisor or see if it is possible to arrange a transfer to a more suitable position.
 During this six-month time period, you can also be discreetly investigating job opportunities at other organization.

 When it comes time to make a decision, act both decisively and professionally.
 Do not let yourself get paralyzed into delaying too long.
 As A.G.
-Lafley, the CEO of Procter & Gamble, said: “Life is full of twists and turns.
+Lafley, the former CEO of Procter & Gamble, said: “Life is full of twists and turns.
 It’s important to accept them.
 Learn from all life’s experiences and move on.”

 Here are some recommendations for managing your resignation professionally for the best outcome: